Early Printed Books

 How do I transfer records?

-- Records to be transferred to the College Archives should be packed in boxes provided by the Manuscripts and Archives Research Library
+- Records to be transferred to the College Archives should be packed in boxes provided by Manuscripts & Archives

 - Once records have been identified for transfer contact should be made with the College Archives officer to order the required number of flat-pack boxes